 - The National Student Loan Data System allows you to review your borrowing history and learn how to manage your student loan debt.
 You will need to have your Federal Student Aid PIN ready.

 - If you have loans in deferment, you will want to ensure that they remain in deferment.
-Penn State participates in the National Student Clearinghouse, an enrollment verification system, and updates your enrollment records once a week, after the drop add period.
+Penn State participates in the National Student Clearinghouse, an enrollment verification system, and updates your enrollment records periodically throughout the semester after the drop/add period.
 If you need to have the “in-school deferment” request sent to your loan provider, after you have registered for classes, please visit eLion and select “Academic Verification” and follow the instructions to complete your request.

 Important: Certificate programs are not eligible for federal aid, including Federal Direct Student loans.
 You may want to consider other payment options or consider an alternative/private loan